willamjonathan/FP_Algo-Design-Analysis/README.md

 <br><br>
 There are 3 files here: <br><br>
 1. ADA-FP-PYGAME<br>
-2. Report<br>
+2. REPORT_ALGORITHM & DESIGN ANALYSIS<br>
 3. bogo-7strings.py<br><br>

 The ADA-FP-PYGAME file: contains the code of our program.<br>
-The Report: contains the report which include the problem statement, flow, manuals, etc. <br>
+The REPORT_ALGORITHM & DESIGN ANALYSIS  file: contains the report which include the problem statement, flow, manuals, etc. <br>
 The bogo-7strings.py file: contains simple implementation of the bogo sorting algorithm with 7 strings array (to test the run time and memory taken of bogo sorting algorithm with small array).<br>

 <br>